 Experienced string, woodwind and brass players are invited to audition for the 2019-2020 WSU Symphony Orchestra.

 Students from all academic disciplines are welcome to audition.
 Private lessons are available to all instrumentalists regardless of major.
 An audition is required for both new and returning members of the orchestra.

-WSU Symphony Orchestra auditions for string students will be held Monday, August 20.
-Students interested in auditioning for the WSU Symphony Orchestra should sign up for an audition time on the bulletin board outside of Dr. Laycock's office (B105).
+WSU Symphony Orchestra auditions for string students will be held Monday, August 19.
+Students interested in auditioning for the WSU Symphony Orchestra should sign up for an audition time here.
 The orchestra audition will consist of a major scale (two or three octaves) and requested passages to be announced.
 Violinists may choose to audition on either first or second part; some rotation of seating will occur from concert to concert.
 For further information, contact Dr. Mark Laycock, Director of Orchestras, at 316-978-6202 or firstname.lastname@example.org.

 Woodwind and Brass

-WSU Symphony Orchestra auditions for woodwind and brass students will be held Friday, August 17.
-Students interested in auditioning for the WSU Symphony Orchestra should sign up for an audition time on the bulletin board outside of Dr. Laycock's office (B105).
+WSU Symphony Orchestra auditions for woodwind and brass students will be held Friday, August 16.
+Students interested in auditioning for the WSU Symphony Orchestra should sign up for an audition time here.
 The orchestra audition will consist of a major scale (two or three octaves), a prepared solo or orchestral excerpt(s) approximately five minutes in length, and a short passage of sight reading.
 For further information, contact Dr. Mark Laycock, Director of Orchestras, at 316-978-6202 or email@example.com.

 Wichita State University Symphony Orchestra